E-LRG3-757-H/Gravinet/README.md

 This repository acts as the treasure hoard of my theoretical and practical knowledge combining networking systems, security and computational physics.

 #Day1Completed
-Successful installation of VirtualBox, GNS3, Packet Tracer, Wireshark, Python, Git and GitHub profile and repo.
+Successful installation of VirtualBox, GNS3, Packet Tracer, Wireshark, Python, Git and GitHub profile and repository.